"Rob kept me informed at every stage of the recruitment process. A very professional service. Thank you."

 Illegal: "Were you honourably discharged from the military?"

 Yes, a bad military record can be illuminating; however, you mustn't ask about this.
 Conversely, ask about the candidate's experience, and they may actually volunteer this information on their own accord.
-Questions such as "tell me how your experience in the military can benefit the company", "what lessons did you learn in the Army", etc. are acceptable.
+Questions such as "Tell me how your experience in the military can benefit the company" or "What lessons did you learn in the Army?" are acceptable.

 Illegal: "Are you a member of the Territorial Army/Special Constabulary/Other Volunteer Force?"

-If an employee is lost due to military service, it can be extremely disrupting for a team.
-Still, it is vital that you don't discriminate based on assumptions of a candidates upcoming military commitments.
+If an employee is lost due to military service, it can be extremely disruptive for a team.
+Still, it is vital that you don't discriminate based on assumptions of a candidate's upcoming military commitments.
 Instead, find out what their plans are for the short term by asking, "Do you have any upcoming events that would require extensive time away from work?"

 To Conclude